 Hepatoblastomas originate from primitive hepatic stem cells that give rise to the epithelial components of the liver.
 Classically, these tumors are divided into 2 broad categories: epithelial type (E-HB) and mixed epithelial and mesenchymal type (MEM-HB).
 Revision of this original classification system resulted in the pathology consensus of the pediatric hepatoblastoma classification system, which retained the subdivision of the histologic types into 2 broad categories, as described above.
-The epithelial type is subdivided into fetal, embryonal, macrotrabecular small cell undifferentiated (SCU), and cholangioblastic variants, while the mixed type is subdivided into stromal derivatives and teratoid variants.
+The E-HB includes fetal, pleomorphic, embryonal, macrotrabecular, small cell undifferentiated (SCU), cholangioblastic and mixed epithelial variants.
+The MEM-HB is subdivided into tumors with teratoid features and tumors without teratoid features.

 The MEM-HB comprises 20-30% of tumors and contains a variable combination of epithelial and mesenchymal components.
 Most commonly, the epithelial component is fetal or embryonal, and the mesenchymal component is osteoid.
 Stromal derivatives include spindle cells, osteoid, skeletal muscle, and cartilage.
 Teratoid features include primitive endoderm, neural derivatives, melanin, squamous and glandular elements.

 Hepatoblastomas usually present with as a single, mildly painful, rapidly enlarging abdominal mass that arises in the right lobe of the liver in 55% to 60% of cases.
 Rapid enlargement of these tumors rarely results in tumor rupture and hemorrhage.
 Tumors may reach up to 25 cm in size.
 Most tumors are solitary; however, up to 15% of tumors are multifocal.
 Some cases are associated with non-specific symptoms such as weight loss, failure to thrive or anorexia.
 Significant elevations of alpha-fetoprotein (AFP) are observed in 90% of patients, and rarely, a paraneoplastic syndrome can occur.

 Ultrasound (US) and either computed tomography (CT) or magnetic resonance imaging (MRI) are the imaging modalities used to define the extent of tumor involvement of the liver and aid in pre-surgical planning.
 A chest CT can help detect lung metastasis; the lung is the most common location of metastases and up to 20% of cases present with metastases.
 After imaging, a biopsy, alpha-fetoprotein level, liver function tests, and a hepatitis panel are performed as needed.
 Consent for participation in biologic studies should be requested before the biopsy is performed so the specimen can be properly allocated and handled.